SaaS Pricing Strategies For B2B Companies

 An optimal pricing strategy takes your costs (fixed and variable), demand, competitors, and buyer personas into account.

 Here are a few prerequisite steps that can help you identify the best and most suitable SaaS pricing strategy for your product

 If you have a competitor whose product is similar to that of yours and is successful too, you can keep their price point at the threshold value and vary your price around that.
-Higher or Lower that will depend on the features of your product, if you’ve any add-ons.
+Higher or Lower will depend on the features of your product, and if you’ve any add-ons.

 The second thing will be feedback from your customers.
 For this, you can conduct a survey asking them what they would pay for a product like yours.

-Last but not the least, and you’ve to always remember that pricing strategies are dynamic in nature, and you might need to test a few before you understand what works the best for you.
+Last but not the least, you’ve to always remember that pricing strategies are dynamic in nature, and you might need to test a few before you understand what works the best for you.
 In the SaaS industry, you need to discover your own truths.

 To help you choose a better pricing strategy, we have enlisted 6 pricing strategies

-Implemented by companies like Slack and New Relic, Penetration pricing is a strategy where you can keep you can enter the market with lower prices, and once you’ve found the relevant market segment you can go raise the price.
+Implemented by companies like Slack and New Relic, Penetration pricing is a strategy where you can keep can enter the market with lower prices, and once you’ve found the relevant market segment you can go raise the price.
 It’s just in order to rapidly gain adoption in your target market.